Logging

 Default logger

-The --verbosity option force its value to the Python’s global root logger.
+The --verbosity option is by default attached to the global root logger.

-This is a quality of life behavior that allows you to use module helpers like logging.debug.
-That way you don’t have to worry about setting up your own logger, and logging messages can be easily produced with minimal boilerplate:
+This allows you to use module-level helpers like logging.debug.
+That way you don’t have to worry about setting up your own logger.
+And logging messages can be easily produced with minimal code:

 import logging